grafana/grafana-plugin-examples/examples/panel-frame-select/README.md

 # Frame Select Panel Plugin for Grafana

 This repository contains an example plugin for Grafana called Frame Select Panel Plugin.
-It showcases how to create a custom panel plugin that enables users to select and display different [data frames](https://grafana.com/developers/plugin-tools/introduction/data-frames) within Grafana dashboards.
+It showcases how panel plugins can read [data frames](https://grafana.com/developers/plugin-tools/introduction/data-frames) and act on them.

 ## Overview